kshaffer/musicianshipResources/thoroughbassFigures.md

 # Figures #

+In general, a thoroughbass figure indicates the *simple intervals above the bass* for all pitch classes present in the chord.

+Note that the largest number typically found in thoroughbass figures is 7.
+In general, *compound intervals* (an octave or larger) are reduced to their *simple interval* equivalent.
+A tenth becomes a third, a thirteenth becomes a sixth, etc.

 The most common chords in tonal music are [*triads* and *seventh chords*][triadsSevenths].
 These chords can be in *root position* (the root of the chord is also the *bass*, or lowest note, of the chord) or in an *inversion* (when the third, fifth, or seventh of the chord is the bass).
 Seven of the most common figures correspond to these inversions:

 - 5/3: a root-position triad